 Parking concessions

-In SA, a disability parking permit allows you to access the following parking concessions where there are no disability parking spaces available or if a sign or meter shows a specific time limit.
+In SA, your disability parking permit allows you to access the following parking concessions where there are no disability parking spaces available or if a sign or meter shows a specific time limit.

 Time limited spaces